pone-software/strawb_package/docs/ONC_Readme.md

-# ONC
+# ONC - How to access the data

 ONC downloads the data from the modules to their database (DB).
-There are two (maybe more) main technics to access the data:
+There are five (maybe more) main technics to access the data:
 1. One way to access this data is the [Oceans 2.0 webpage](https://data.oceannetworks.ca/home).
-2. The ONC python package ([original repository](https://github.com/OceanNetworksCanada/api-python-client) and [forked with extended capabilities](https://github.com/FlyingAndrew/api-python-client))
+1. The ONC python package ([original repository](https://github.com/OceanNetworksCanada/api-python-client) and [forked with extended capabilities](https://github.com/FlyingAndrew/api-python-client))
+1. As the files are synced to the DSS by cronjob running at the `STRAW-LRZ-VM`, you can access the data via the DSS.
+There are three technics: globus.org, via the VM, and directly mount the DSS.
+The [LRZ Readme](/docs/LRZ_Readme.md) explains all of them.

 Obviously but worth to mention, this repository makes use of the [forked ONC python package](https://github.com/FlyingAndrew/api-python-client).
-The submodule [ONCDownloader](/src/strawb/onc_downloader/__init__.py) wraps the implementation can add the file-path-logic on the DSS.
+The submodule [ONCDownloader](/src/strawb/onc_downloader/__init__.py) wraps the implementation and can add the file-path-logic on the DSS.

-The [Oceans 2.0 webpage](https://data.oceannetworks.ca/home) is listed here for the sake of completeness at the end.
+The [Oceans 2.0 webpage](https://data.oceannetworks.ca/home) is listed here for the sake of completeness at the end, but using this technic isn't recommended.

 ## How to access the data within python
 The download of files from the ONC DB there are basically two, and a half steps: